 Contributors to FurbearerConservation.com have been recognized locally in New Hampshire and Internationally in the form of public praise and awards, for dedicated efforts in fostering highly regulated trapping ethics and sustainable wildlife conservation efforts.
 Additionally, commentary from our contributors has been featured internationally, both in radio and print.

-This website and its contributors will continue to promote proper education on the subject of regulated trapping, offer commentary, testimony and criticism of flawed or restrictive legislation, and continue to advocate for sustainable wise use of natural resources in a way that is beneficial to biodiversity and cohesive with researchers, biologists, and the general public.
+This website and its contributors will continue to promote proper education on the subject of regulated trapping and sustainable wildlife management technique, offer commentary, testimony and criticism of flawed or restrictive legislation, and continue to advocate for wise use and conservation of natural resources in a way that is beneficial to biodiversity and cohesive with researchers, biologists, and the general public.

 *Furbearer Conservation does not receive any state or federal funding for its operations.
 Our work and commentary is made possible by the support of contributors who value our tenacity and commitment to Sportsmen's rights and the "common sense" conservation of wildlife.